 - Lubricating jelly.

-- Any additional instruments you may need, such as cervical smear kit.
+- Any additional instruments you may need, such as a cervical smear kit.

-- Position the patient correctly: she should be lying on her back, heels drawn up towards her bottom and knees gently relaxing open.
+- Position the patient correctly: she should be lying on her back, heels drawn up towards her bottom and knees gently relaxing open; her feet may be together or apart, whichever she finds more comfortable.

-- Warm the speculum and add lubricating jelly to it.
+- Warm the speculum if necessary and add a small amount of lubricating jelly to it.

 - Let the patient know that you are going to start.

-- When the handles of the speculum are almost flush with the perineum, gently open it and position so that the cervix lies between the two arms of the speculum.
+- When the handles of the speculum are almost flush with the perineum, gently open it without exerting pressure on the sensitive tissues of the urethra and clitoris.
+Position it so that the cervix lies between the two arms of the speculum.

 - Carry out a smear as appropriate.

-- Gently pull the speculum back just enough to clear the cervix (1-2 cm), then loosen the speculum before fully withdrawing it.
+- Gently pull the speculum back while still open, just enough to clear the cervix (1-2 cm), then loosen the speculum before fully withdrawing it.

 - The elusive cervix: